[As of September 30, 2024]

 In order to prevent leakage during dialogue (face-to-face interviews) of information that may impact the stock price while preparing for the announcement of financial results, the Company defines the two-week period retrospective of the day of the announcement of financial results in each quarter as the “Quiet Period” during which it refrains from conducting dialogue.
 When pursuing dialogue (face-to-face interviews) with shareholders regardless of in a financial results meeting or any other meeting, the Company ensures fairness among shareholders (fair disclosure) in handling important unreleased facts by managing information in compliance not only with the Financial Instruments and Exchange Act and other relevant laws and regulations but also with its Regulations for Insider Trading Prevention, which is a set of internal regulations established with the purpose of preventing insider trading.

-Any information delivered externally by the Company is managed centrally by the Corporate Supervisory Unit.
+Any information delivered externally by the Company is managed centrally by the department in charge of IR.